Freedisch/ml-protocol/language_trans/README.md

 ## Overview

 Machine translation is the task of automatically converting text from one language to another.
-This project focuses on translating from English to [African Native Language].
+This project focuses on translating from English to Ewe.
 The model is trained on a parallel corpus and leverages the Seq2Seq architecture with LSTM layers to perform the translation.

 ## Data

 ### Data Collection

-The dataset should consist of parallel sentences in English and [African Native Language].
-You can collect data from various sources such as books, websites, and translation projects.
-Ensure that the dataset is cleaned and preprocessed for optimal performance.
+The dataset `EWE_ENGLISH.csv` consists of parallel sentences in English and Ewe.
+This dataset is essential for training the machine translation model.

 ### Preprocessing